 - Holistic treatment

 There are several things you can do to improve your sleep.
 For instance, avoid caffeine, alcohol, and nicotine.
 They all interfere with a good night’s sleep.
 Also, create an environment that allows you to sleep.
 Draw the shades, set the thermostat between 68 and 72 degrees, invest in a comfortable mattress and pillow, and reduce noise as much as possible.
 Last, set a consistent sleep schedule and try to eliminate napping from your daily routine.

 While essential oils do not cure anxiety, they can relieve psychological and physical symptoms linked to depression.
 Exposure to essential oils can improve your sleep and produce a calming effect.
 Essential oils can reduce the symptoms of anxiety.

 Some of the most popular essential oils aromas include lavender, eucalyptus, peppermint, grapefruit, frankincense, and balsam.
 These have a significant effect on your mood and can relieve symptoms of depression and anxiety.
 Try adding a few drops of essential oil to your diffuser and enjoy the relaxing aroma that will help you relax.

 Take Care of Yourself

 Take a break from the demands of your life and look for ways to relax.
 Get enough rest, balance sleep and exercise, eat healthy, and practice self-care.
 Make time for activities you love, like painting or reading.
 Taking care of your body helps to reduce stress and winter anxiety symptoms.

 Are You Dealing with Anxiety in Winter?
 Contact Women’s Recovery

-If you are dealing with anxiety in winter and need anxiety treatment in CO, we can help.
-Contact Women’s Recovery at 833.754.0554 to find out more about our anxiety treatment program.
-Let our treatment professionals help you with seasonal depression or addiction.
+If you are dealing with anxiety in winter and need anxiety treatment in Colorado, we can help.
+Contact Women’s Recovery at 833.754.0554 or contact us online to learn more about our anxiety treatment program.
+Let our treatment professionals help you with winter anxiety.